DavidZhongtai/davidzhongtai.github.io/content/posts/inequalities.md

 title: "Fun with Inequalities"
 ---

-# Inequality Fun and Their Applications (WIP)
+# Inequality Fun and Their Applications

 Article is in WIP.
-This article assumes the reader has basic knowledge of calculus, analysis, and statistics.
+This article assumes the reader has basic knowledge of calculus and analysis.
 Covers topics ranging from basic Cauchy Schwarz to Lipschitz, culminating in us pulling out a mathematical rabbit out of an algebraic hat.

 ## 1. What is an Inequality?